WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Open the
 <a href="https://glitch.com/edit/#!/origami-framework-intro" target="_blank">tutorial project on Glitch</a>, a free web-based code editor.

-<span class="tutorialStep"></span> Click the <strong>Remix</strong> button (or Remix to Edit) to create your own copy of the project to work on.
+<span class="tutorialStep"></span> Click the **Remix** button (or Remix to Edit) to create your own copy of the project to work on.

-In the Glitch window, you will see a list of files on the left, the currently-open file in the middle, and a preview window on the right.
+In the Glitch window, you will see a list of files on the left and the currently-open file (the project's ReadMe) in the center.

+<span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then **Open Preview Pane** to open a preview pane on the right.

-The preview says "Not found" because the site doesn't have an index page yet.
+The preview says "Not found" because the index page has no content.
 Let's fix that.

 ## Define a virtual file